PraBuDDha1x1/Catppucin-Glass/README.md

 <img width="1919" height="1010" alt="Komorebi Control" src="https://github.com/user-attachments/assets/31220426-895a-401a-9cc8-1c0773dca3a3" />

 Komorebi starts automatically on boot via `komorebic start --whkd`.
-Use this menu if you need to manually restart or stop it.
+Use this menu if you need to manually restart or stop it or pause it.

 ---